hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Then strike his head (to cry out "fool" not willing),
 >
-> Whch being empty, rings like a cracked shilling.
+> Which being empty, rings like a cracked shilling.
 >
 > To find real wit you need adopt the plan,
 >